coders-school/advanced_cpp/md.modern_cpp_basic_fatures/default_delete_final_override.md

 ## `delete` keyword

 * <!-- .element: class="fragment fade-in" --> <code>delete</code> declaration removes marked function
-* <!-- .element: class="fragment fade-in" --> Calling a deleted function or taking an address causes a compilation error
+* <!-- .element: class="fragment fade-in" --> Calling a deleted function or taking its address causes a compilation error
 * <!-- .element: class="fragment fade-in" --> No code is generated for deleted function
 * <!-- .element: class="fragment fade-in" --> Deleted function are treated as user-declared
 * <!-- .element: class="fragment fade-in" --> <code>delete</code> declaration can be used on any function, not only special class member functions